Skip to main content

 Sound healing sessions offer a way to engage in direct energy work to release trauma from the body.
 The sounds from the alchemy quartz crystal singing bowls can be impactful physically on the mind/body and allow the brain to enter a peaceful theta (or pre-sleep) state, helping the mind to settle, the parasympathetic nervous system to engage, and the body to access the benefits of deep rest.
 Using guided breath work and nature imagery along with the sounds of the singing bowls, sound healing offers a practice of deep relaxation.

-Fall 2023 Offering: Remote 1:1 Sound Healing with Joy
+Spring 2024 Offering: Remote 1:1 Sound Healing with Joy

 • Who: UC Berkeley students, staff, faculty, affiliates, and community members of all genders and identities